paulmossman/easy-aws-privacy-vpn/docs/Comparision.md

 See the [AWS Free Tier FAQs](https://aws.amazon.com/free/free-tier-faqs/) for more details.

-The monthly total will be $13.09/month.
+The total will be $13.09/month.
 That's roughly the same cost as using Easy AWS Privacy VPN for 85 hours per month.